It’s unlikely you will become a millionaire when you sell backyard chicken eggs.

-Depending on where you live, you may or may not have to clean your eggs prior to sale.
+Depending on where you live, you may or may not have to clean your eggs before the sale.

 In the UK, eggs do not have to be cleaned unless dirty and can be sold un-refrigerated.
-In the US, eggs have to be cleaned prior to sale and must be refrigerated.
+In the US, eggs have to be cleaned before the sale and refrigerated.

-The UK started vaccinating chickens in 1997 and over succeeding years saw the cases of human salmonella drop a whopping 96%!
-The FDA has been considering this idea for several years now but believes the data is inconclusive.
+The UK started vaccinating chickens in 1997 and saw the cases of human salmonella drop a whopping 96% over succeeding years!
+The FDA has been considering this idea for several years but believes the data is inconclusive.

 The easiest way to keep the eggs clean is to keep the nesting boxes clean.

-Grade ‘A’ are considered ‘acceptable’ but of lower quality.
+Grade ‘A’ is considered ‘acceptable’ but of lower quality.

 The size and weight of eggs are generally divided into six categories: